iamsusmitashrestha/Extractly/README.md

 - **Extension logs**: Open Chrome DevTools on the extension popup
 - **Database logs**: Check Docker logs with `docker-compose logs postgres`

-## License

-MIT License - see LICENSE file for details.

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

-## Support

-For issues and questions:
-- Check the troubleshooting section above
-- Review the logs for error messages
-- Create an issue on GitHub with detailed information

 ---

 **Built using Node.js, TypeScript, Prisma, and Google Gemini AI**